Photos by Amy Lombard. Wardrobe Courtesy of New York Vintage

 The side effects remind me of the stench that permeates the bodies and clothing of huffers.
 Miraculously, CrackDoubt tells me that she has never huffed so much as a Whip-It before.
 When she worked at Friendly’s, one of her co-workers snorted Whip-Its at work.
 One day he sucked one down and passed out on the ground.
 He woke up 30 seconds later, and by that point Friendly’s had scared CrackDoubt straight.

 Instantly, the credit card’s fumes expand throughout the room.
 They fill everyone’s nostrils and mouth, making us all cough.
-For safety purposes, I back away from CrackDoubt and her burning credit card, as Amy continues shooting photos, like a war photographer.

 “It tastes like burning plastic, noxious chemicals,” CrackDoubt says.
 “It tastes like something I wouldn’t ever want to inhale.”